Best of CES 2023: High-tech eyebrows and a boba tea robot

 L'Oreal's Brow Magic is bringing augmented reality to your eyebrows.

-The company's app scans your face and uses AR to make personalized recommendations for choices of shape, thickness and effect before you apply a primer.
-Then the Brow Magic device provides 2,400 tiny nozzles to brush over and paint your eyebrows.
+The company's app scans your face and uses AR to make personalized recommendations for choices of shape, thickness and effect.
+You apply a primer, then the Brow Magic device uses 2,400 tiny nozzles to brush over and paint your eyebrows.

 L'Oreal developed Brow Magic in partnership with Prinker, which makes a device that quickly applies temporary tattoos.